 Magics are handy on their own, but they really shine when you combine them.
 These functions can help you create pipelines in one visual flow by combining steps in different languages.
 Getting familiar with magics gives you the power to use the most efficient solution per subtask and bind them together for your project.

 When used this way, Jupyter notebooks became "visual shell scripts" tailored for data science work.
 Each cell can be a step in a pipeline that can use a high-level language directly (e.g., R, Python), or a lower-level shell command.
 At the same time, your "script" can also contain nicely formatted documentation and visual output from the steps in the process.
 It can even document its own performance, automatically recording CPU and memory utilization in its output.

 Like any other Python script it is possible to also run your notebook in batch mode.
 By using nbconvert, you can calculate an entire notebook non-interactively, saving it in place or to a variety of other formats.

 This capability makes notebooks a powerful tool for ETL and for reporting.
 For a report, just schedule your notebooks to run on a recurring basis automatically and update its contents or email its results to colleagues.
 Or using the magics techniques described above, a notebook can implement a data pipeline or ETL task to run on an automatic schedule, as well.

 Let's say that you have to regularly send a folium map to your colleague's email with all the earthquakes of the past day.

 To be able to do that, you first need an earthquake data set that updates regularly (at least daily).
-A data feed that updates every 5 minutes can be found here.
+There is a data feed that updates every 5 minutes.
 Then, you can use Jupyter to write the code to load this data and create the map.